Guidelines for ISB conference organizers for Equality, Diversity and Inclusion

 • Food

-• Provide lunch and snack choices suitable for those with diabetes, coeliac disease, allergies, etc.
+• Provide lunch and snack choices suitable for those with diabetes, coeliac disease, allergies, vegan, vegetarian etc.

 • Environmental considerations.
 Recommendations: